 I also prefer them to the other types of pants hangers which are different tiers in one hanger.
 With this one, you can pull out the rod with the trouser you need and push it back in.

-I couldn’t find ones similar to mine online but these got great reviews on Amazon.
+I couldn’t find ones like mine but these got great reviews on Amazon.

 You can also use the rose gold skirt hangers I linked earlier for a matching look.